QUESTIONS

 notes, “man’s chief end is to glorify God and to enjoy Him forever.”
 Scripture-based education is necessary so

-are by nature foolish and depraved, not glorifying God in the manner He
+Men are by nature foolish and depraved, not glorifying God in the manner

-the mind of man from this native depravity, education is the human means
+regenerate the mind of man from this native depravity, education is the human

-employed to inform and mold the mind in the right direction.
-This education will only be successful
+means employed to inform and mold the mind in the right direction.
+This education will only be successful though

-though if God chooses to bless the means and regenerate the mind and
+if God chooses to bless the means and regenerate the mind and heart.

 Puritans dominated British North America in literature, education, and scholarship.
 The Bay Psalm Book was both the first book printed in British North America and it was also the first book entirely written in the Colonies.
 The first printing press in New England was purchased and imported specifically to print this book.
 The Puritans’ Homeschool Curriculum builds the learning of psalm singing into its curriculum.